sssabet/Shot_Type_Classification/README.md

 **Model Performance**
 The data was randomly splitted to 60% (training), 20%(eval) and 20% (test) and the reported data is based on the 20% test set.

-For PyTorch implementation the performance was as below:
+For PyTorch implementation the performance is as below:

 |     |precision|recall|f1-score|support|
 |-----|---------|------|--------|-------|